ucsb-cs156/w22/_lab/team02.md

 > Make a new branch `xy-setup-docs` where `xy` are your intials.

 To clarify: that is a new branch on yoru team02 repo, not the team02-docs or team02-docs-qa repos.

+The same goes for pretty much all of the instructions: you are editing the team repo.